-- To help you save for your retirement in a flexible and tax-efficient way. - Gives you access to a wide range of investments to match your attitude to risk and investment objectives. - It can also be used to provide you with optional life cover.
+- To help you save for retirement in a tax-efficient way. - Gives you access to a range of investment options to match your attitude to risk and investment objectives. - It can also be used to provide you with optional life cover. - To allow your employer to reduce your salary to make payments into your pension on your behalf.